DragonMinded/mastodon-vt100/README.md

 - Home, local and public timelines, including rendering alt-text and CW text display toggling.
 - Infinite scroll, where additional posts are fetched when you hit the bottom of a timeline.
 - Composer box, supporting the ability to post with an optional CW and choosing the visibility.
+- Individual post/thread view, supporting the ability to edit/delete your own posts, and ability to interact with other posts.
 - Preference respecting for CW auto-expansion and composer default post visibility.

 What doesn't work that I would like to get to at some point:

-- Post focus view, showing ancestors and descendant replies.
-- Ability to reply to posts instead of only posting to your own timeline.
+- Ability to reply to, edit and delete posts instead of only posting to your own timeline.
-- User profile view.
 - Ability to like or boost a post from the focus view.
 - Ability to bookmark a post from the focus view, ability to view bookmarked posts.
+- User profile view with profile, pinned posts and user timeline display.
 - Conversation/private messaging support.
 - Additional formatting support for the post renderer.
 - Asynchronous notifications using the terminal bell, notification viewer.